 In all cases, call us at 613-738-6400 to verify the legitimacy of the communication.

 It's extremely important to report fraud to the authorities

 Complaints are one of the best ways to gather evidence in order to better protect consumers and businesses.
-If you suspect that you have been the victim of a scam, contact the Canadian Anti-Fraud Centre at 1-888-495-8501, and the Ottawa Police Service at 613-236-1222 ext.
+If you suspect that you have been the victim of a scam, cyou can submit a report by contacting the Canadian Anti-Fraud Centre at 1-888-495-8501 or online, and the Ottawa Police Service at 613-236-1222 ext.
 5433.